yjiangnan/rosely/README.md

 ## Installation
 Simply copy the folder in any directory.
 When using, add the directory to the path.
-For example, I have rosely under /scripts folder:
+For example, I have `rosely` under `rudolphLab/scripts` folder, the following codes imports all methods in `rosely`:

     import sys
     if 'rudolphLab/scripts' not in sys.path: sys.path.insert(0, '/Users/jiangnan/Documents/rudolphLab/scripts')